taiwangoldcard/website/README.md

 ### Deploy changes

-When you push to master (or merge a Pull Request), a [github action workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) will be automatically call to deploy your changes.
+When you push to master (or merge a Pull Request), a [github action workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) will be automatically called, and deploy your changes to the website.

-The configuration happens in `.github/workflows/deploy.yml`
+You can see how it works in `.github/workflows/deploy.yml`